namelivia/ansible-nextcloud/README.md

 ## Required variables
  - `loki_url` Loki endpoint to send logs.
- - `domain_name` The domain name in which the app will be served from.
  - `database_name` Name for the database Kimai will use.
  - `database_user` User that Kimai will use to connect to the database.
  - `database_password` Password for the user to connect to the database.